Vision

 Installation in a chlorine electrolysis at BASF SE

-This demonstrator with a current rating of 20 kA and a length of 25 meters has shown the possibilities of superconductors in a chlorine electrolysis.
-Considering all aspects like space, safety, CO2 or operating costs, superdonducting busbars have big advantages for many industrial applications that require high currents.
+Considering aspects like space, safety, sustainability and operating costs, superconducting busbars offer significant advantages for many industrial applications that require large currents.
 The project was government-funded by the German Federal Ministry for Economic Affairs and Energy through Projektträger Jülich and is still in place and continuously revised.

 DEMO200 - 200kA for highest demands